loklak/wp-rotatingtweets/readme.txt

-=== Rotating Tweets widget and shortcode ===
+=== Rotating Tweets (Twitter widget and shortcode) ===
 Contributors: mpntod
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9XCNM4QSVHYT8
-Tags: shortcode,widget,twitter,rotating,rotate,rotator,tweet,tweets,animation,jquery,jquery cycle,cycle
+Tags: shortcode,widget,twitter,rotating,rotate,rotator,tweet,tweets,animation,jquery,jquery cycle,cycle,multilingual
 Requires at least: 2.6
-Tested up to: 3.4
+Tested up to: 3.4.1
-Stable tag: 0.490
+Stable tag: 0.505
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widget and/or shortcode to show your latest tweets one at a time an animated rotation
+Twitter widget and shortcode to show your latest tweets one at a time an animated rotation

 == Description ==
-* Replaces a [shortcode](http://codex.wordpress.org/Shortcode) such as `[rotatingtweets screen_name='your_twitter_name']`, or a [widget](http://codex.wordpress.org/WordPress_Widgets), with a rotating display of your most recent tweets
+* **Replaces a [shortcode](http://codex.wordpress.org/Shortcode) such as `[rotatingtweets screen_name='your_twitter']`, or a [widget](http://codex.wordpress.org/WordPress_Widgets), with a rotating display of your most recent tweets**
-* Space efficient - instead of showing all your tweets at once, shows one at a time and then smoothly replaces it with the next one.
+* **Space efficient** - instead of showing all your tweets at once, shows one at a time and then smoothly replaces it with the next one.
 After showing all your tweets, loops back to the beginning again.
-* Reliable - keeps showing your latest Tweets even if the Twitter website is down.
+* **Reliable** - keeps showing your latest Tweets even if the Twitter website is down.
-* Customisable - you decide whose tweets to show, how many to show, whether to include retweets and replies, and whether to show a follow button.
-You can also decide how quickly the tweets rotate.
+* **Customisable** - you decide whose tweets to show, how many to show, whether to include retweets and replies, and whether to show a follow button.
+You can also decide how quickly the tweets rotate and what type of animation to use.
 * Gives you the option to show a fully customisable Twitter 'follow' button
 * Replaces [t.co](http://t.co) links with the original link
 * Caches the most recent data from Twitter to avoid problems with rate limiting
 * Uses [jQuery](http://jquery.com/) and [jQuery.Cycle](http://jquery.malsup.com/cycle/) to produce a nice smooth result.
+* **Multi-lingual** - now set up to be multi-lingual.
+The Twitter 'follow' button is automatically translated if Twitter has made the appropriate language available.
+If you want to volunteer to create a language pack to translate all the other text in the plugin, that would be great!
+If you can send the accompanying [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to [me](http://www.martintod.org.uk/contact-martin/), I will then share them with everyone else.
+You can download [the latest POT file](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/rotatingtweets.pot), and [PO files in each language](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/) from this site.
+I found [Poedit](http://www.poedit.net/) rather useful for translation and creation of PO and MO files.

-If you'd like to see what it looks like in action, you can [see the plug-in working here](http://www.martintod.org.uk/2012/05/29/new-twitter-plugin-to-show-tweets-in-rotation/).
+If you'd like to see what the plug-in looks like in action, you can [see the plug-in working here](http://www.martintod.org.uk/2012/05/29/new-twitter-plugin-to-show-tweets-in-rotation/).

 == Installation ==
 = Installation =
 1. Upload the contents of `rotatingtweets.zip` to the `/wp-content/plugins/` directory or use the Wordpress installer